 EMPRESS OF CANADA maiden arrival in N.Y. harbor on December 19, 1961.
 Photo: Rich Turnwald collection

 The EMPRESS as seen in Malta enjoying a cruise in March 1962 on a 62-day voyage out of N.Y.
 Photo: Rich Turnwald collection

 The MARDI GRAS departing Florida in January 1993, her last year in service under the Carnival banner.
 Photo: William J Donall

-Looking as striking as ever, two great images of APOLLON at anchor as seen in Patmos, Greece on 19 June of 2001.
+Looking as striking as ever, APOLLON at anchor as seen in Patmos, Greece on 19 June of 2001.
 Photos & Copyright: Mike Tedstone

-While still giving the distinction that she could sail anytime with passengers, it was on November 12, 2003 that she left for her final voyage.
+While still giving the distinction that she could sail anytime with passengers, it was on November 12, 2003, that she left for her final voyage.
 It was a long and sad voyage sailing through the Suez Canal and arriving at her final destination of Alang on December 4.
-The ship that started it all for Carnival, indeed the very last of the Canadian Pacific liners was forgotten about as she lay at anchor waiting to be hauled up on the beach.
-After 42 years of service to the transatlantic and cruising world, the ship that helped paved the way for the mega- cruise ship was to be cut-up piece by piece.
-Sometime in 2004, the former EMPRESS OF CANADA was no longer with us but she unquestionably lives on in the minds of many for being a pioneer to the cruise ship industry and surely a magnificent ship for the history books to remember.
+The ship that started it all for Carnival, the very last of the Canadian Pacific liners, was forgotten about as she lay at anchor waiting to be hauled up on the beach.
+After 42 years of service to the transatlantic and cruising world, the ship that helped pave the way for the cruise ship era was to be cut up piece by piece.
+Sometime in 2004, the former EMPRESS OF CANADA was no longer with us.
+Still, she unquestionably lives on in the minds of many for being a pioneer in the cruise ship industry and surely a magnificent ship for the history books to remember.

 A rare and nostalgic image of the CARNIVALE in the foreground and MARDI GRAS alongside.
 Rob O'Brien collection